Category Archives: Nebraska

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has never ever been exactly checked, or an item that is being divided, will need a survey to locate the new corners and also great deal lines in Nebraska, which ought to be completely noted so they will certainly never ever become lost.
+Land that has actually never been precisely surveyed, or an item that is being divided, will require a study to locate the new corners and great deal lines in Nebraska, which need to be completely noted so they will certainly never ever become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.